ivelin/zk0/README.md

 AI technology has [advanced enough to speculate](https://x.com/elonmusk/status/1786367513137233933) that within a decade most people will have their own humanoid buddy.
 By some estimates humanoids will become $100 Trillion market (5B humanoids * $20,000 per unit).

-[Today's leading closed source humanoid](https://x.com/Tesla_Optimus/status/1846294753144361371) is trained on [100,000 GPU farm](https://nvidianews.nvidia.com/news/spectrum-x-ethernet-networking-xai-colossus) with real world data collected from millions of cars labeled by able human drivers.
+[Today's leading closed source humanoid](https://x.com/Tesla_Optimus/status/1846294753144361371) is trained on [100,000+ GPU farm](https://nvidianews.nvidia.com/news/spectrum-x-ethernet-networking-xai-colossus) with real world data collected from millions of cars labeled by able human drivers and a growing number of humanoid robot prototypes used in real world manufacturing environment.
 This is an enormous scale of compute and data that is hard to compete with as a centralized entity.
 However it would be interesting to see if a decentralized approach might produce useful results over time.
 On the chance that proprietary humanoids ever go rogue, it would be nice to have open source alternatives.

 ## Community Events